MyC1oudRepo/Repository/Serverless_EventBridge&SES_Project/README.md

-The aim of this project is to send emails on a regular schedule using AWS Services.
+<strong> The aim of this project is to send emails on a regular schedule using AWS Services. </strong>

 For this serverless project I'm using the following services:
 - Amazon Simple Email Service (SES)